 2. They offer less range than a fuel-powered car

-Another disadvantage with electric cars is that it offers less range than its counterpart.
+Another disadvantage with electric cars is that they offer less range than their counterparts.
 Most models offer around 60-120 miles per charge, while luxury models can do 300 miles per charge.
 However, gas-powered cars can travel around 300 miles on a full tank of gas.
 Because of this, car owners are concerned about what to do if they run out of charge while traveling and they are nowhere near a charging station.
 If you take long trips often, this may be inconvenient for you.

 3. Recharging can take a long time

 Refueling a car takes minutes.
 However, recharging an electric car can take hours depending on how much charge you need.
 Unless you are at a fast-charging station, you might need to wait up to 8 hours for a full charge.
 Again, there’s also an issue with the available charging stations in a country.
 Since many car owners still use gas-powered vehicles, very few countries provide charging stations for electric car owners.

 4. Owners need to install a charging station at home